-- Mr Tony Cook PSM, Deputy Secretary, Department of Education
+- Mr Ben Rimmer, Deputy Secretary, Department of Education

-- Mr Duncan McIntyre Deputy Secretary, Department of Industry, Science and Resources
+- Ms Helen Wilson Deputy Secretary, Department of Industry, Science and Resources

-Professor Chris Moran FTSE (Chair) – Deputy Vice-Chancellor, Research, Curtin University
+Professor Chris Moran FTSE (Chair) – Vice-Chancellor and CEO, University of New England

-Professor Moran is responsible for the development and implementation of strategies, frameworks and activities to achieve Curtin University’s strategic goals in research and IP commercialisation.
-He has served as Deputy Vice-Chancellor Research since 2016, and was elected a Fellow of the Australian Academy of Technology and Engineering in 2018.
+Professor Moran was appointed as the Vice-Chancellor and CEO of UNE in August 2023.
+Prior to this he served as the Deputy Vice-Chancellor, Research at Curtin University from 2016, and was elected a Fellow of the Australian Academy of Technology and Engineering in 2018.
 From 2007-2016 Professor Moran was Director of the Sustainable Minerals Institute at the University of Queensland (UQ).
 He was Founding Director of the Centre for Coal Seam Gas (UQ) and the Centre for Water in the Minerals Industry (UQ).
 Across a 16-year career with CSIRO, Professor Moran held a range of leadership roles, including heading the team that developed the Water for a Healthy Country Flagship Program.